A Peano curve from mated geodesic trees in the directed landscape

 We shall now condition on $\Gamma$ and the weight configuration on $\Z^2\setminus (\cup_{i} B^*_{i})$; denote this conditioning by $\mathcal{F}$.
 By Lemma \ref{l:mble}, the set $N=\{i: G^*_i\textrm{ occurs}\}$ is measurable with respect to $\mathcal{F}$.
 Let $\mathcal{G}$ denote the $\sigma$-algebra generated by $\mathcal{F}$, $N$, and the weights on the vertices lying in $B^*_{i}$ for $i\notin N$.

 Let us now define events $\cR_{i}$ measurable with respect to the weight configuration in $B^*_{i}$.
 Let $p_i$ denote the point where $\Gamma$ intersects the bottom boundary of $B^*_{i}$.
-We shall again mostly drop the subscript $i$ in the following definitions.
+We shall again mostly drop the subscript $i$ in the following definitions, and for example, we shall use $p$ to refer to the point $p_i$.
 Similar to the case of $B_{i,j}$s, we always keep the subscript for $B^*_{i}$ in order to avoid confusion.

 Let $L^*_2$ (resp.\ $L^*_3$) denote the bottom and the top boundary of $B_i^*$ and let $F^*$ denote its right boundary.
 Let $H^*$ denote the interval of length $(\epsilon n)^{2/3}$ (recall that $\epsilon=\epsilon_1/L$ is the height of $B_i^*$) of $L^*_2$ whose left end point is $p$.